Hip Dysplasia in Dogs

 Several factors contribute to the development of hip dysplasia.
 It occurs more in males than females, and is most common in large and giant breed dogs.
-Some breeds are genetically predisposed to the disease, including German shepherds, Labrador retrievers, golden retrievers, and rottweilers.
-Environmental factors like type of diet, weight gain and rate of growth also contribute to abnormal hip development.
+Some breeds are genetically predisposed to the disease, including German Shepherds, Labrador Retrievers, Great Danes, Golden Retrievers, and Rottweilers.
+Environmental factors like type of diet, weight gain, and rate of growth also contribute to abnormal hip development.

 By definition, hip dysplasia develops in young growing dogs.
 The earliest age at which clinical signs may be noticed is usually around four months, but some dogs may not show any abnormality until they are mature or even geriatric.
 Hip dysplasia occurs in young dogs between 3 to 12 months of age and mature adult dogs.

 Rapid weight gain and growth and excessive calorie intake may increase incidence of disease.